rmajuri/trademarkit/README.md

 # trademarkit&#8482;

+## How to run this project

+After cloning this project, `cd` into it, and then run `npm install` or `yarn install`.

+Then run `npm start` or `yarn start`.

+The project will then be running on http://localhost:3000/.

 ## What is it?
 What does it do?

 trademarkit&#8482; is an app where you can search for brand names, or "wordmarks", in order to find information about the name's past and current usage.
 Search results show the user a description of the company or product that the trademarked name represents, along with information regarding the entitity that owns the trademark, the city and state where the owner is located, and the status of the trademark (whether it is dead or active).